Operation Toan Thang III: July

 On 29 July at 04:00 a U.S. Navy SEAL team engaged 20 enemy soldiers 12 mi southeast of Tân An.
 U.S. Navy helicopter gunships supported the SEALs and the enemy withdrew at 06:00 leaving ten dead and four captured and four individual weapons.
 At 09:00 a CIDG unit engaged an enemy force 15 mi west-southwest of Đức Hòa and 4 mi southeast of the Cambodian border.
 The CIDG were supported by artillery, helicopter gunships and airstrikes and then at 15:00 by a unit of the 3rd Brigade, 25th infantry Division.
 The enemy withdrew at 18:30 leaving 63 dead, U.S. losses were nine killed.
 At 12:00 helicopter gunships from the 25th Infantry Division engaged an enemy force 19 mi northeast of Tân An killing 20.
 At 13:30 helicopter gunships of the 1/9th Cavalry engaged an enemy force 12 mi south-southeast of Đồng Xoài and also called in airstrikes on the area killing nine PAVN/VC and destroying 15 bunkers.
 At 20:45 a patrol from the 2nd Brigade, 25th Infantry Division directed artillery fire onto ten enemy soldiers 4 miles northeast of Trảng Bàng killing them all.

 On 30 July at 09:25 U.S. Navy helicopter gunships sank four sampans 18 mi north of Vũng Tàu killing seven PAVN/VC.
 At 11:30 helicopters of the 12th Combat Aviation Group engaged an enemy squad 14 mi east-northeast of Tân An, a sweep of the area found six PAVN/VC dead and captured one.
 At 13:15 an OH-6 of the 1/9th Cavalry was shot down 5 mi east of Katum, air cavalry troops were landed to protect the crew while artillery.
 Helicopter gunships and airstrikes hit enemy positions killing seven PAVN/VC and capturing one crew-served weapon.
-On 31 July at 10:05 the armored cavalry squadron of the 1st Infantry Division found a weapons cache 2.5 mi northwest of Bến Cát including three 60mm mortars, one 81mm mortar and one 12.7mm machinegun.
+On 31 July at 10:05 the armored cavalry squadron of the 1st Infantry Division found a weapons cache 2.5 mi northwest of Bến Cát including three 60 mm mortars, one 81 mm mortar and one 12.7mm machinegun.
 At 17:45 a unit of the 3rd Brigade, 9th Infantry Division engaged an enemy force 15 mi west-southwest of Trà Cú killing five.
 At 18:30 an AH-1 gunship of the 12th Combat Aviation Group received ground fire 4 mi east of Trảng Bàng and returned fire, a later sweep of the area found seven PAVN/VC dead and captured one.

 Cumulative operational results to the end of July were 21,446 PAVN/VC killed, 2,914 captured and 5,559 individual and 1,385 crew-served weapons captured.
 U.S. losses were 1,303 killed.